-Life has not been easy for the families at Binh Sa.
+Life is not easy for the families at Binh Sa.
 Although optimistic and hardworking people, many households live in poverty, earning only 200,000 VND or $10 USD monthly.
 With little money for daily expenses, most of the families’ houses are a patchwork of scrap materials sourced from their surroundings.
 These homes hold little against annual natural disasters like typhoons and floods that threaten their community.

 For 11 years, they lived in a small but well-kept brick home that has seen better days.
 The walls were flimsy, and they had no electricity and indoor bathroom.
 The low-hanging corrugated iron roof would make the heat unbearable during the summer.
 In the rainy season, they worried about flooding or their roof being blown away by strong winds, which has happened more than once.
 The local government does provide roof sheets for repairs, but the home’s overall structure remained weak.
 More than anything, Dat wished his family could feel safe at home.

 He was filled with hope when Thrive Networks brought in Compassion Homes.
 The program helps families build climate-resilient homes with elevated foundations and enhanced draining to prevent flooding, as well as improved ventilation.
 Each Compassion Home has brick walls, cement floors, tile roofs, windows and doors with wooden frames and steel sheets, and an electrical system.
 The program’s selection criterion rates families based on the number of people in the household, income, and immediate needs.
 Having both an ill mother and an aging grandmother, Dat’s family qualified for the program.